JeffreyRiggle/my-site/content/blog/clean-coder/index.md

   * When someone else is under pressure offer them help.

 ### Collaboration
+Software development is all about working with others.
+There is a stereotype that is sadly often true in this industry that all programmers are arrogant introverts.
+It is important for professionals not to act in such ways.

+Outside of working well with other developers, a professional software engineer must also be able to work with a variety of other roles in the company with varying levels of technical skill.
+To help these communications you must understand the business's problems, not just technical solutions.

+#### Original notes
 * It is unprofessional to be a loner or a recluse on a team.
 * Starts with an interesting tale of Bob and Tim working together to speed up a searching algorithm for their codebase.
 * Most programmers are introverts that would rather work alone (based on stereotypes that are often true)